 We are delighted to introduce, as part of an ongoing collaboration with Worimi/Biripi man Uncle Wayne Anderson, this deep dive into the 8 Aboriginal Ways of Thinking developed as a pedagogy framework native to the Western Region of NSW.

-Each month since March and continuing until November, Uncle Wayne will lead an interactive discussion about different elements of the 8 Ways and how they can be implemented in our day to day practice and reflection.
+Each month from February and continuing until November of 2023, Uncle Wayne will lead an interactive discussion about different elements of the 8 Ways and how they can be implemented in our day to day practice and reflection.
 This course can be accessed by anyone and anywhere in Australia, they are a bridge between our pedagogies that the owners of this knowledge want to share.